Affiliate links on Android Authority may earn us a commission. Learn more.

 Despite this, the Xbox Series family feels more like a new Xbox One generation than a new console generation altogether.
 Microsoft seems to be unifying its console division.
 It’ll be interesting to see how the company continues to modify its console lineup going forward.

 Those looking for a compact, minimalistic game console for some 1080p gaming up to 120Hz will find that the Xbox Series S is a fantastic option.
-For the best value for money combination, I recommend the Series S and a subscription to Game Pass Ultimate.
+For the best value-for-money combination, I recommend the Series S and a subscription to Game Pass Ultimate, which is what you get via Xbox All Access.
 This gives you plenty of games to choose from, online multiplayer connectivity, and is one of the best value gaming experiences from any brand.
 If you want more power, you’ll have to pony up for its bigger sibling, the Series X, or make the switch to the PS5.